apache/ignite-3/modules/file-transfer/README.md

 host and the target.

 ### Metadata
-For all files, that age going to be transferred, the metadata should be provided.
+For all files, that are going to be transferred, the metadata should be provided.
 The metadata is represented by the `org.apache.ignite.internal.network.file.messages.Metadata` class.
 The metadata allows to fetch files from the target and upload files to the target.